-- The class meets Tue and Thu 10:30 11:50 a.m. in Hackman 412. - It is essential that you come to all classes to master the concepts and material in this course.
+- The class meets Mon and Wed 2:30 3:50 p.m. in Hackman 412. - It is essential that you come to all classes to master the concepts and material in this course.
 All absences, for any reason (including illness, athletic events, etc.) should be discussed in advance with the instructor.
-Excessive absences can result in a significant lowering of your grade or failure/removal from the course (see the Participation and Attendance section below I'll use my judgment as to what "excessive" is here). - Also, please leave the laptops at home you won't need them while you are in class (if you plan to actually take notes with a laptop, please come talk to me individually about it).
+Excessive absences can result in a significant lowering of your grade or failure/removal from the course (see the Participation and Attendance section below I'll use my judgment as to what "excessive" is here). - Also, please leave the laptops at home you won't need them while you are in class.
+If we are doing an in-class workshop on a particular day when you might need a laptop, I'll let you know.